 - 4.3.46 Kidderminster currently has 39 football pitches out of a total of 98 pitches available in the district, across 15 different sites.
-Kidderminster has 12 adult football pitches, 17 mini size pitches, and 10 youth size pitches. - 4.3.47 There are also two sites (France Primary School & St Catherine's Primary School) with a total of seven pitches which are on an unused site55.
-Of the 31 pitches that are available for use for the community with Kidderminster, 11 are under capacity for use, with six with no actual spare capacity and four which are overplayed56.
-The playing pitch assessment used the recommended FA standard number of matches that a grass pitch type can be played without affecting its current quality57 - 4.3.48 In Kidderminster 21 pitches have access to ancillary features58 such as changing rooms and car parking facilities.
+Kidderminster has 12 adult football pitches, 17 mini size pitches, and 10 youth size pitches. - 4.3.47 There is also two sites (France Primary School & St Catherine's Primary School) with a total of seven pitches.
+Six pitches are located on Franche (2 x 5x5, 2 x 7x7 and 2 x 9x9).
+The other pitch is located on St Catherine School an unused school site and is 7x7 in size.
+Of the 31 pitches that are available for use for the community with Kidderminster, 11 are under capacity for use, with six with no actual spare capacity and four which are overplayed.
+The playing pitch assessment used the recommended FA standard number of matches that a grass pitch type can be played without affecting its current quality - 4.3.48 In Kidderminster 21 pitches have access to ancillary features such as changing rooms and car parking facilities.

-55 Pitches that are available for hire but are not currently used by team which play in community leagues
+&lt;sup>55 Pitches that are available for hire but are not currently used by team which play in community leagues

-$^{^{56}}$ Wyre Forest Playing Pitch Strategy Assessment Report, Table 2.9, p25-29
+&lt;sup>56 Wyre Forest Playing Pitch Strategy Assessment Report, Table 2.9, p25-29

-57 Wyre Forest Playing Pitch Strategy Assessment Report, Paragraph 112
+&lt;sup>57 Wyre Forest Playing Pitch Strategy Assessment Report, Paragraph 112

-58 Wyre Forest Playing Pitch Strategy Assessment Report ,Paragraph 88, table 2.4
+&lt;sup>58 Wyre Forest Playing Pitch Strategy Assessment Report ,Paragraph 88, table 2.4